coderfin/AccentOccurrences/README.md

 Pull requests for bug fixes or new features are welcome.

 ####Version History:
+**1.3.0**

+- White-space only selections are now ignored.
+If you select text that contains both white-space and non-white-space characters the white-space will not be ignored.
+  - See [Github](https://github.com/coderfin/AccentOccurrences/issues/3) for more details.

 **1.2.2 - 1.2.1**

 - Reverted references to an older version allowing the extension to install and run correctly in older versions of Visual Studio.